javaojo/Pinterest_Data_Pipeline/README.md

 ### Sending messages to the cluster using the API gateway

-Running the script [user_posting_emulation_batch_data.py](user_posting_scripts/user_posting_emulation_batch_data.py) will emulate a stream of messages and post those messages to the cluster via the API gateway and the Kafka REST proxy.
+Running the script [user_posting_emulation.py](https://github.com/javaojo/pinterest_data_pipeline/blob/master/User%20Posting%20Scripts/user_posting_emulation.py) will emulate a stream of messages and post those messages to the cluster via the API gateway and the Kafka REST proxy.

-In order to access the messages in each topic in the cluster, I have used Kafka Connect, using AWS MSK Connect, to connect the cluster to an AWS S3 bucket into which messages can be deposited.
+To access the messages in each topic in the cluster, I have used Kafka Connect, using AWS MSK Connect, to connect the cluster to an AWS S3 bucket into which messages can be deposited.

 ### Connecting the Apache cluster to AWS S3 bucket